SpartnerNL/Laravel-Excel/docs/export/simple.md

 ### Basics

-A new file can be created using the `create` method with the filename as first paramater.
+A new file can be created using the `create` method with the filename as first parameter.

     Excel::create('Filename');